ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-This app allows bi-directional synchronization between IBM SOAR and Microsoft Defender ATP for Endpoints.
-Defender entities are exposed as artifacts for further investigation.
-Perform operations against Defender ATP such as set indicators, isolate and quarantine machines, and block file execution.
+Perform operations against Defender ATP such as set indicators, isolate and quarantine machines, and block file execution

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
 * List, set, update and delete Defender indicators
+* Search for Defender machines by IP address
-* Search for Defender machines by IP address, file hash, or machine name
+* Search for Defender machines by file hash
 * Isolate/unisolate Defender machines
 * Restrict/unrestrict apps on a Defender machine
 * Run an antivirus scan on a Defender machine
 * Quarantine files on a Defender machine
-* Request an Investigation Collection Package
+* Get file information

 ---